cromlish4/BearReps/project3/README.md

 9) mechanize                  -- for issuing HTTP requests
 10) nokogiri                  -- to navigate the body of the response
 11) devise                    -- to establish an authorication system
+12) faker                     -- to generate fake data( ie used for deafult admin account)
-12) byebug                    -- to stop execution and get a debugger console
+13) byebug                    -- to stop execution and get a debugger console
-13) web-console               -- to access an interactive console on exception pages
+14) web-console               -- to access an interactive console on exception pages
-14) listen                    -- to notify changes in the file system
+15) listen                    -- to notify changes in the file system
-15) spring                    -- to speed up development by keeping application running in background
+16) spring                    -- to speed up development by keeping application running in background
-16) spring-watcher-listener   -- to listen to application running in background
+17) spring-watcher-listener   -- to listen to application running in background
-17) capybara                  -- to add support for Capybara system testing
+18) capybara                  -- to add support for Capybara system testing
-18) selenium-webdriver        -- to add support for selenium driver
+19) selenium-webdriver        -- to add support for selenium driver
-19) webdrivers                -- for easy installation and use of web drivers to run system tests with browsers
+20) webdrivers                -- for easy installation and use of web drivers to run system tests with browsers
-20) tzinfo-data               -- to include zoneinfo files, since Windows does not
+21) tzinfo-data               -- to include zoneinfo files, since Windows does not

 Screenshots
 ----------